onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "Maximum power principle: natural systems self-organize to maximize power which is usable energy per unit time.
 Capitalism is a modern large scale coordinated human expression of this same dynamic organizing itself to capture and process as much energy and material flow as possible, as fast as possible." - [Nate Hagens](https://youtu.be/ejRfnSrY0ok?t=530)

 ██████████████████████████████████████████████████████████████████
-# causation
-██████████████████████████████████████████████████████████████████

-> "Things are the way they are because they got that way." - [Gerald Weinberg](https://en.wikiquote.org/wiki/Gerald_Weinberg)

-> "All models are wrong, but some are useful." - [George E. P. Box](https://en.wikipedia.org/wiki/All_models_are_wrong)

-> "Systems fool us by presenting themselves as a series of events." - [Donella Meadows, 2008, Thinking in Systems](https://en.wikipedia.org/wiki/Thinking_In_Systems:_A_Primer)

-if we have a weighted causality graph and we have goals and a hierarchy of values - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
-Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now
-With a causal graph we can solve the root of problems once and for all instead of treating their symptoms in a whack-em-all

-we need to give scaffolding for people to express their causal model of the world and to think about it

-██████████████████████████████████████████████████████████████████
 # accounting